 - Do you do larger repairs such as refinishing/refretting/defretting/fixing broken necks or trussrods and so on?

 Answer: Sure we do these too.
 For these repairs we have found an oustanding luthier whose prices are very moderate again (a refret for 250 euro).
-These repairs normally need a little more time, five or six weeks is considered normal.
+These repairs normally need a little more time, eight to ten weeks is considered normal.